tsosi-org/api-use-cases/README.md

 ```

-* Metadata structure of one transfers
+* Metadata structure of one transfer

 ```json